m-lamonaca/programming-notes/JavaScript/React/Redux.md

 **Note**: Redux middleware runs *after* and action and *before* it's reducer.

-Redux-Thunk allows to retrurn functions instead of objects from action creators.
+Redux-Thunk allows to return functions instead of objects from action creators.
 A "thunk" is a function that wraps an expression to delay it's evaluation.

 In `configStore.js`: